mdditt2000/kubernetes-1-19/cis 2.4/servicetypelb/README.md

 **Note** The idea here is that you specify the ip-range label in the service and use service type load balancing.

-## F5 CIS Configuration Options for IPAM Deployment defining the CIDR network label in the VirtualServer CRD
+## Create the CIS Deployment Configuration

 ### Step 1